cdlhub/documentation/md/DataConversionComponents.md

 <a id="events"></a>
 ### events
 ***
-One or more event binaries are required by eve and getmodel.
+One or more event binaries are required by eve.
 It must have the following location and filename;
 * input/events.bin

 ##### File format